-In connection with an acquisition completed in fiscal 2013, we agreed to pay incentive performance awards to certain non-employee experts and employees of the acquired business, if specific performance targets are met from June 2013 through May 2017.
-Retention of amounts paid is contingent on the individuals' continued relationships with us through May 2019.
-The amount of the award could fluctuate depending on future performance through May 2017.
+We have entered into compensation arrangements for the payment of incentive performance awards to certain of our non-employee experts and employees if specific performance targets are met.
+The amounts of the awards to be paid under these compensation arrangements could fluctuate depending on future performance through the respective measurement periods.
 Changes in the estimated award are expensed prospectively over the remaining service period.
 We believe that we will have sufficient funds to satisfy any obligations related to the incentive performance awards.
 We expect to fund these payments, if any, from existing cash resources, cash generated from operations, or financing transactions.

-Business Acquisition
+Business Acquisitions